mzhengg/job-extraction-pipeline/README.md

 docker image rm scraper:latest
 ```

-### 3) Deploy ETL Container to AWS Fargate
+### 3) Deploy ETL Container to AWS

-Now that the data pipeline has been tested and verified to work on the local machine, it will be deployed to an AWS Fargate cluster to be run on a regular interval.
-This guide was used to set this up: https://levelup.gitconnected.com/how-to-deploy-an-application-to-aws-fargate-cd3cfaccc537
+Now that the data pipeline has been tested and verified to work on the local machine, it will be deployed to an AWS ECS cluster. https://levelup.gitconnected.com/how-to-deploy-an-application-to-aws-fargate-cd3cfaccc537 was used to set this up:

 1. Setup ECR registry: